ofajzea/projet-4/helpers/git/instructions_git.md

 *git* is a platform form code control, which allows to:
 - Track your code modifications
 - Share your code online
-- Syncronize your work across different people
+- Synchronize your work across different people

 ## Getting started